AdvoConnection Directory Listing Requirements

 4. Plus meet any 1 of these 3 criteria:

 - professional liability or Errors & Omissions Insurance

 - a background check* completed during the past two years, featuring specific criteria (see below*)

 - be current with one or more of these certifications: BCPA, CCM, CSA, CMC, CASWCM, CSWCM

 Why These Requirements?

 As mentioned above, the AdvoConnection Directory is first and foremost a tool intended to meet the needs of patients and caregivers.
 Even though it is also a great marketing tool for advocates, that is its secondary purpose.

 Because the AdvoConnection Directory takes its responsibility seriously to showcase only professional advocates, we have developed these requirements.
 Of course, even meeting these requirements does not guarantee an advocate will succeed, but having met the requirements at least shows the professional approach taken by each.

 How We Vet Applicants

-Once you have applied for a directory-listed membership (Premium, Directory Only or Business) we will assess your application against each of the three requirements as follows:
+Once you have applied to be in the AdvoConnection Directory, we will assess your application against each of these requirements as follows: